yandex-cloud/docs/en/managed-kubernetes/concepts/external-nodes.md

 You can manage traffic at L7 instead of doing it with L3 load balancers.
 To accomplish this, install an Ingress controller in your {{ managed-k8s-name }} cluster and use `Ingress` resources.

 Currently, the [{{ alb-full-name }}-based Ingress Controller](../tutorials/alb-ingress-controller.md) does not support load balancing for external nodes.
-You can vote [here](https://cloud.yandex.ru/features/1240) to have this functionality aded as soon as possible.
+You can vote [here](https://cloud.yandex.ru/features/1240) to have this functionality added as soon as possible.
 You can use one of the [alternative ingress controllers](../tutorials/ingress-cert-manager.md) as a temporary solution.